 To finish with the writing observations, I was pleasantly surprised that there were very few grammar/spelling errors.
 When I first read these books, I remember finding a lot of minor details in this regard.
 I guess, they corrected them.

 I know this review sounds like I hated the books.
 It’s just tough love.
-When you love a story so much you just want the books to reach their potential.
+When you love a story so much you just want the books to reach their maximun potential.
 You want the series to be beyond five stars.
 The plot is there.
-Cut some paragraphs to reduce the blathering and close the loops and we reach almost perfection.
+Cut some paragraphs to reduce the blathering, close the loops and we reach almost perfection.